Smiths Station, Alabama: Geography

 According to the U.S. Census Bureau, the CDP had a total area of 6.740 sqmi, of which 6.713 sqmi is land and 0.027 sqmi is water.

 The city is located in the southeastern part of Lee County, adjacent to Phenix City, which it borders to the southeast.
 U.S. Routes 280 and 431 run through the eastern part of the city, leading northwest 19 mi (31 km) to Opelika and southeast 8 mi (13 km) to Phenix City.
 Numerous county and local roads also run through the city as well, leading to more rural areas in Lee County.

 Climate

 The climate in this area is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 According to the Köppen Climate Classification system, Smiths Station has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 On March 3, 2019, an EF4 tornado ripped through Smiths Station at high-end EF2 strength.
 Major damage occurred to homes, businesses and trees in the area.

 Demographics

-From 1990–2001, the community was listed as Smiths CDP in the U.S. Census; the precipitous drop in population from 2000–2010 was due to just a segment of the CDP's incorporation as the city of Smiths Station.
+From 1990 to 2001, the community was listed as Smiths CDP in the U.S. Census; the precipitous drop in population from 2000 to 2010 was due to just a segment of the CDP's incorporation as the city of Smiths Station.
 The remainder of the former CDP was disbanded as a separate entity for the 2010 census.